646.757.4500 • 800.605.1500

-Houses, buildings, condos, and co-ops built between 1964 and 1973 may have branch circuit aluminum wiring.
+Homes, buildings, condos, and co-ops built between 1964 and 1973 may have branch circuit aluminum wiring.
 In 1974, two persons died in a home fire caused by faulty aluminum wiring.
-After an extensive investigation of the cause of the fire, the US Consumer Product Safety Commission issued Publication 516, REPAIRING ALUMINUM WIRING.
+After an extensive investigation of the cause of the fire, the US Consumer Product Safety Commission issued Publication 516, Repairing Aluminum Wiring.

 Aluminum wiring is typically marked with the word ALUMINUM or the symbol AL. Since most homes initially wired with branch circuit aluminum wiring have had additional wiring installed, it is important to examine visible labeling on the wiring.
 However, even a careful examination may fail to turn up the presence of branch circuit aluminum wiring.

 The aluminum wiring that is of concern is branch circuit wiring (12 AWG and 10 AWG wire) manufactured before 1973.
 The hazard exists when aluminum wiring is improperly used in devices designed for copper wiring.
 Copper-clad aluminum wiring (usually marked CU-CLAD AL or CU-CLAD ALUMINUM) is not considered hazardous.
 When this branch circuit aluminum wiring was improperly attached to devices such as switches and outlets that were not designed for aluminum wiring, the junctions can become warm due to a poor connection.
 This heating can result in a fire.
 Over time, multiple factors cause the risks to increase.